SamueleGiraudo/Calimba/README.md

 All (when well-formed) are expressions: notes, assemblies of notes, context specifications (layouts, time layouts, synthesizers, _etc._).
 For this reason, it is possible to build complex expressions by nesting some smaller ones, without any particular restriction.
-Besides, "Let in" expressions can be used to write concise code, where names have restricted scopes.
+Besides, `let in` expressions can be used to write concise code, where names have restricted scopes.

 ### Tree patterns and composition
 Any expression reduces to a [tree pattern](Help.md#tree-patterns), the fundamental data structure of Calimba programs.
+Tree patterns are then converted into sounds.
 Given two tree patterns, it is possible to compose these in order to build a bigger tree pattern.
 This operation is fundamental in the Calimba language.

 ### Bibliography